 It’s like an emotional seesaw.
-Do you follow the mainstream view as championed by the NHS that it will self correct and choose not to treat your baby in the knowledge that the deformity may not fully correct?
-Or do you place your trust in the private clinics that provide helmet treatment for those cases in which the condition doesn’t correct itself?
+Do you follow the view promoted by the NHS that it will self correct and choose not to treat your baby in the knowledge that the deformity may not fully correct?
+Or do you choose to see if a clinic that provides helmet treatment will give greater improvement than would happen without intervention?

-To investigate how parents are addressing this dilemma, we decided to explore some of the different reasons that are being given for and against choosing plagiocephaly treatment with a helmet.
-A considerable amount of time spent talking to parents and combing through social media pages, forums and comment threads has revealed to us just how diverse these reasons can be.
+To find out how parents are addressing this dilemma, we decided to explore some of the different reasons that are being given for and against choosing plagiocephaly treatment with a helmet.
+A considerable amount of time spent talking to parents and combing through social media pages, forums and comment threads has revealed to us just how wide these reasons can be.

-We have shared the various reasons behind parents’ decisions here in the hope that they will help guide you in your own choice.
-If nothing else, they should serve as a reminder that you’re not alone in all this.
+We have shared some of the parent’s thoughts here in the hope that they will help guide you in your decision.
+If nothing else, they should at least serve as a reminder that you’re not alone.

-Many parents choose to go down the helmet route following an unsuccessful course of repositioning.
-In moderate and severe cases of plagiocephaly, there is a limit to how much can be achieved through repositioning alone and many head shapes are so severe that they will never catch up naturally.
-Such cases often begin with complications before and during birth, and the severity is such that the deformity cannot be fully corrected without further intervention.
+Many parents choose a helmet after repositioning for a month or two without success.
+For moderate and severe cases of plagiocephaly, there is a limit to how much can be achieved through repositioning alone and many head shapes are so severe that they will never catch up naturally.

-We found that parents said that there were also some conditions which prevented parents from being able to effectively implement repositioning.
+We found that parents said that there were also some conditions which prevented parents from being able to effectively use repositioning.
 One little boy had a rare genetic condition that meant he had to spend a lot of time in intensive care, so repositioning was not an option for him.
-Others had reflux problems or an untreated torticollis (tightening of one neck muscle), making repositioning unworkable.
-Worryingly, there were also many cases in which parents were not advised to reposition in the first place.
+Others have reflux or an untreated torticollis (tightening of one neck muscle) which made repositioning unworkable.
+More concerning is that there were many cases where parents were not advised to reposition at all.

 Here are some of the main reasons parents gave for choosing to treat plagiocephaly with a helmet:

-- Several were worried that their children might not be able to wear certain types of headwear later in life.
-One six year old girl who had previously undergone treatment now has a passion for horses.
-Her mother remarked that she would not have been able to wear a riding helmet had her head still been misshapen.
-The same could be said of a number of other activities and occupations, such as climbing, cycling and working in construction.
+- Several were concerned that their children might not be able to wear certain types of headwear later in life.
+One six year old girl who had previously undergone treatment now has a passion for horses and her mother remarked that she would not have been able to wear a riding helmet had her head still been misshapen.
+The same could be said for many other activities and occupations, such as climbing, cycling and working in construction.

-- Most parents were concerned about the increased possibility of bullying later in life, and the effect that a head shape deformity might have on their children’s emotional and psychosocial wellbeing.
+- Parents were concerned about the increased possibility of bullying later in life, and the effect that a head shape deformity might have on their children’s emotional and psychosocial wellbeing.
 One reported that hearing comments from people in the street triggered her decision to seek plagiocephaly treatment.

-- Some parents chose to treat plagiocephaly with a helmet because they were worried about the potential effects that the condition might have on their children’s neural development.
-While the exact nature of this relationship may be unknown, there does appear to be a link between plagiocephaly and motor delay, especially where torticollis is involved.
-(N.B.
-Treatment will not necessarily improve underlying problems such as these.)
+- Some parents chose to treat plagiocephaly with a helmet because they thought that the condition might affect their child’s neural development.
+However, research shows that while the exact nature of this relationship may be unknown, there does appear to be a link between plagiocephaly and motor delay, especially where torticollis is involved, but treatment will not necessarily improve any underlying problem.

-For this reason, many parents choose not to treat plagiocephaly with a helmet, but to reposition until the head returns to an acceptable shape.
-However, there are also cases in which parents do not seek helmet therapy even when the deformity is moderate or severe.
+There are also cases in which parents choose not to seek helmet therapy even when the deformity is moderate or severe.
 This can be for any number of reasons:

 - Some are not aware that this option exists at all, or don’t find out about it until it’s too late.
-The time lag for referrals to paediatric specialists, neurosurgeons and so on has left many parents unaware of the scale of their children’s deformities and the options that are available until the critical early stage in their development has passed.
+The time lag for referrals to paediatric specialists has left many parents unaware of the severity of their child’s deformities and the options that are available in early infancy and this critical early stage in their development has passed.

-- Many are hesitant about treating a condition that is generally considered to be cosmetic rather than medical.
-This often follows on from advice given by their health care providers, being left with a feeling that they are being vain and putting their child through an unnecessary treatment.
+- Many are hesitant about treating a condition that is generally considered to be cosmetic rather than medical, and have been put off by their health care providers, being left with a feeling that they are being vain and putting their child through an unnecessary treatment.

-- A lot of parents are led to believe that the head shape will correct itself.
-On the contrary, a study published last year concluded that “only mild cases can be adequately treated by conservative, i.e. non-helmet, management.”
+- Many parents are led to believe that the head shape will correct itself.
+On the contrary, a study concluded that “only mild cases can be adequately treated by conservative, i.e. non-helmet, management.”

 - The cost of plagiocephaly helmets can be an issue for many parents, as is the lack of funding available.
-Funding is only provided by the NHS in exceptional cases, and the majority of private healthcare insurers follow their lead.
+Funding is not provided by the NHS for understandable reasons and all private healthcare insurers follow their lead.
 There are a charities that regularly provide assistance with fundraising, including Tree of Hope and Headstart4Babies.
 Treatment costs remain stable and are often cheaper than many dental and orthodontic treatments.

 - Others worry about the possible discomfort that is sometimes attributed to wearing a plagiocephaly helmet.
-However, this is rarely a problem and only tends to occur if treatment protocols are not observed correctly.
+With modern helmet treatments, this is very rarely a problem and only tends to occur if treatment protocols are not observed correctly.

-We hope this post has clarified some of the points that you may wish to consider when trying to decide whether to opt for plagiocehaly treatment without a helmet or whether to choose helmet therapy for your child.
+We hope this post has clarified some of the points you may wish to consider when deciding whether or not to choose helmet therapy for your child.
 If you’re still uncertain, there’s a substantial amount of literature online that may help guide you in your decision, including research papers, parenting websites, blogs and much more.